 Respondent Number Issue raised Response Action R4 The design statement does not explicitly draw on the Upham Conservation Area Appraisal and Technical Assessment (September 2000).
 The above contains information and links to current issues, for example: It includes a section on trees with a map of significant trees and tree groups (p19-21); this could be referred to in "Trees, Hedges and Banks" (p6) of the UVDS; and UVDS Appendix 3 maps listed buildings and the main text refers to the contribution of buildings which are not listed but does not map these.
 The Technical Assessment has a section on the contribution of unlisted buildings.
 Reference could be made to local listing by the relevant local planning authority.
 The South Downs National Park Authority is not preparing a local list or non-designated heritage asset (NDHA) list as it is not currently resourced to do so.
 The Authority has advised parish and town councils to identify assets of heritage value in their neighbourhood development plans or design statements.
 In the case of Upham, NDHAs are identified in the Upham Conservation Area Appraisal Technical Assessment (September 2000) - this has been referenced throughout the document and in Appendix 3.
 If outside the conservation area, then NDHAs will be identified on a case-by-case basis through planning applications and/or through any future guidance as appropriate.
 Amendments to Page 11, Page 16 and Appendix 3.
 R5 UVDS is excellent, covering many aspects of the village.
-Acknowledged and the resident is thanked for their response.
+Acknowledged.
 None.
 R5 The font size is small, and the Appendices are worse.
 Advice has been sought by the South Downs National Park Authority's Communications Team.
 The font type has been changed to Calibri and increased to size 12 for the main text, and size 13 for the design guidelines.
 Resolved.

 Respondent Number Issue raised Response Action R6 Excellent report which succeeds in defining/capturing the unique character of the village.
 The consultation process was carefully carried out using public meetings, surveys, and displays at the village fete etc., and gave ample opportunity for villagers to comment and get involved.
-Acknowledged and the resident is thanked for their response.
+Acknowledged.
 None.
-R6 Design Guidelines I.I to I.I5.
+R6 Design Guidelines I.I to I.I5 .
 These effectively characterise the rural landscape of the village.
 All are fully supported, particularly the preservation of open views, hedgerows, rural lanes, and tree planting.
-Acknowledged and the resident is thanked for their response.
+Acknowledged.
 None.
 R6 Design Guidelines 2.1 to 2.14.
 Recent development has extended and increased car parking in existing properties.
 Any new build should be in keeping with the size and nature of existing buildings.
-Parking standards (i.e., number and size) for new developments is covered in Policy SD22 of the Adopted South Downs Local Plan, and the Adopted Parking Supplementary Planning Document.
+Parking standards (i.e., number and size) for new developments is covered in Policy SD22 of the Adopted South Downs Local Plan, and the Adopted South Downs Parking Supplementary Planning Document.
 None.
 R6 Design Guidelines 3.1 to 3.15.
-Rooves play an important part in defining the character of buildings, and these guidelines should help to preserve this.
-Acknowledged and the resident is thanked for their response.
+Roofs play an important part in defining the character of buildings, and these guidelines should help to preserve this.
+Acknowledged.
 None.
 R6 Design Guidelines 4.1 to 4.15.
 These capture the essence of our walls and give useful guidelines on materials.
-Acknowledged and the resident is thanked for their response.
-None.
+Acknowledged None.
 R6 Design Guidelines 5.1 to 5.15.
 Agree that the use of UPVC windows should be avoided.
-Acknowledged and the resident is thanked for their response.
+Acknowledged.
 None.